RANKL: Role in cancer

 Primary tumors will commonly metastasize into the bone.
 Breast and prostate cancers typically have a greater chance of inducing secondary cancers within bone.
-Stephen Paget's seed and soil theory suggests, the microenvironment in bone creates a sufficient ‘soil’ for secondary tumors to grow in.
+Stephen Paget's seed and soil theory suggests, the microenvironment in bone creates a sufficient 'soil' for secondary tumors to grow in.
 Some studies suggest the expression of RANKL allows sufficient micro environmental conditions to influence cancer cell migration (i.e. chronic lymphocytic leukemia (CLL) and multiple myeloma).
 Among patients with multiple myeloma, RANKL activity was greatly increased.
 In fact RANKL surface expression and secreted RANKL expression was reported to be increased, 80% and 50% respectively.
 Therefore, RANKL is considered to be a key signal regulator for cancer-induced bone loss.

-According to the vicious cycle hypothesis, after secondary tumors cells have migrated to bone, the tumor cell will secrete cytokines and growth factors that can act on osteoblast lineage cells.
+After secondary tumors cells have migrated to bone, the tumor cell will secrete cytokines and growth factors that can act on osteoblast lineage cells.
 Since osteoblasts control the regulation of RANKL, the stimulation via cytokines and growth factors will then stimulate osteoblasts to increase the expression of RANKL, often while simultaneously reducing bone formation.
 The additional RANKL-mediated osteoclast frequency and activity will in turn increase secretion of growth factors, or matrix derived factors, which can ultimately increase tumor growth and bone destruction activity.

 Clinical significance

 RANKL, through its ability to stimulate osteoclast formation and activity, is a critical mediator of bone resorption and overall bone density.
 Overproduction of RANKL is implicated in a variety of degenerative bone diseases, such as rheumatoid arthritis and psoriatic arthritis.
-In addition to degenerative bone diseases, bone metastases can also induce pain and other abnormal health complexities that can significantly reduce a cancer patient’s quality of life.
+In addition to degenerative bone diseases, bone metastases can also induce pain and other abnormal health complexities that can significantly reduce a cancer patient's quality of life.
 Some examples of these complications that are a consequence of bone metastasis are: hypercalcemia, pathological fractures and spinal cord compression.
 Some findings also suggest that some cancer cells, particularly prostate cancer cells, can activate an increase in bone remodeling and ultimately increase overall bone production.
 This increase in bone remodeling and bone production increases the overall growth of bone metastasizes.
 The overall control of bone remodeling is regulated by the binding of RANKL with its receptor or its decoy receptor, respectively, RANK and OPG.